A fan’s guide – the club from early doors to today

 Shirts, kits, merchandise and gifts

-Open on match days, the modest club shop is by the food outlet behind the main stand, selling standard blue tops and away red-and-black ones.
-Versions in black, chosen for 2016-17, can be picked up at a cheaper rate.
+Open on match days, the modest club shop is by the food outlet behind the main stand, selling standard blue tops and away black-and-yellow ones.

 Where to Drink